shapeshed/jekyll.shapeshed.com/_posts/2007-02-04-how_to_add_video_to_your_site.md

 ---
 layout: post
 title: How to add video to your site
-excerpt: A few people have asked how video is used on this site.
+description: A few people have asked how video is used on this site.
 So here's an overview of how it is done and the options available to you.
 categories: [Video]
 ---
 ## The [insert video site] revolution